T-80: Production history

-The T-80U(M) of the 1990s introduced the TO1-PO2 Agava gunner's thermal imaging sight and 9M119M Refleks-M guided missile, and later an improved 2A46M-4 version of the 125 mm gun and 1G46M gunner's sight was used.
+The T-80U(M) of the 1990s introduced the TO1-PO2 Agava gunner's thermal imaging sight and 9M119M Refleks-M guided missile, and later, an improved 2A46M-4 version of the 125 mm gun and 1G46M gunner's sight was used.

 Russian tank production faltered in the years before and after the breakup of the Soviet Union.
 At the two remaining Russian tank plants, state orders all but ceased.
 Omsk, then the only Russian producer of the T-80, received orders for just five T-80Us in 1992.
 Around the same time, the Russian Ministry of Defense decided it would commit to eventually producing one tank type only.
-Though both Nizhni-Tagil's T-90 and Omsk's T-80U had their merits, the T-80 was notorious for its high fuel use and poor engine reliability.
+Though both Nizhni-Tagil's T-90 and Omsk's T-80U had their merits, the T-80 was notorious for its high fuel use and production cost.
 Also, Russian T-80BVs suffered appalling losses in their first combat use during the First Chechen War.
 T-90s, which were not deployed to Chechnya, were spared media criticism despite the similarly poor performance of the T-72 (the T-90's not-so-different ancestor) in the same conflict.
 In January 1996, Colonel General Aleksandr Galkin, chief of Main Armour Directorate of the Russian Ministry of Defense, said the Russian Armed Forces would phase out T-80 production in favor of the T-90 (Galkin reversed his position later that year, claiming the T-80U was a superior tank).
 Production of the T-80 at Omsk persisted until 2001, mainly for the export market.
+In September 2023, the CEO of Uralvagonzavod, Alexander Potapov, said that they had been tasked by the military to resume manufacture of the T-80.
+It is unknown how long the process of restarting the production line will take.